fairy-fun/chrysalis/private/docs/calendar/calendar_write_contract.md

-using chronology_address as hierarchy using chronology_address as ordering looking up structural nodes directly by chronology_address Semantic Fields
+using chronology_address as hierarchy using chronology_address as ordering looking up structural nodes directly by chronology_address

+## Semantic Fields

 Semantic fields are payload data, not structure.

+They must not influence structural placement or ordering.

 Current semantic fields include:

-time_label_id
+- time_label_id
-event_type_id
+- event_type_id
-domain_id
+- domain_id
-class_type_id
+- class_type_id
-location_id
+- location_id
-notes
+- notes
-source_document
+- source_document

-Classval-backed fields
+### Classval-backed fields

+These fields derive their meaning strictly from classval tables.

-These must be validated against their classval tables before calling the ensurer:
+They must be validated using their canonical classval IDs before calling the ensurer.

+Canonical ID format is required.

+Do not use:
+- symbolic codes
+- human-readable labels

+Mappings:

-time_label_id  → calendar_time_label_classvals.id
+- time_label_id  → calendar_time_label_classvals.id
-event_type_id  → calendar_event_type_classvals.id
+- event_type_id  → calendar_event_type_classvals.id
-domain_id      → calendar_domain_classvals.id
+- domain_id      → calendar_domain_classvals.id
-class_type_id  → calendar_class_type_classvals.id
+- class_type_id  → calendar_class_type_classvals.id
-Reference fields
-location_id

-location_id is not a classval.
+Rule:

+Semantic meaning exists only in classval tables.

+No semantic meaning may be introduced through:
+- summary
+- sequence_index
+- inferred logic

+## Time Node Semantics

+Time nodes are structural only.

+They do not carry semantic meaning by position.

+Rules:

+- sequence_index does not imply time-of-day
-It must not be validated through classval helpers.
+- time nodes must not be interpreted as Morning/Afternoon/etc.

-For now, it may be passed through as a reference field.
-If a location entity/table is formalised later, validation should target that reference model, not a classval table.
+- semantic labels must come exclusively from time_label_id

+Source of truth:

+calendar_time_label_classvals

+Not:
+- time nodes
+- sequence_index
+- summary

-Display Fields
+## Display Fields
 summary

 summary is display text.

 For classval-backed time labels:

-time_label_id = semantic meaning
+time_label_id = semantic meaning (classval ID)
-summary       = display label derived from classval sequence_index = structural order
+summary       = display label (derived from classval.label) sequence_index = structural order only

-Do not treat free-text labels as canonical semantic values.
+summary must not be treated as a semantic source of truth.

-Idempotency
+## Idempotency

 Writes must be idempotent.